Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Iterm2-Zsh.md

 ## Iterm2
-Iterm2 is a replacement for terminal.
+Iterm2 is a replacement for terminal in Mac.

 - Download [`Iterm2`](https://iterm2.com/) and install it like other App.
 Or you can use `brew install cask iterm2`.
 - Download [`Dracula`](https://draculatheme.com/iterm) theme for Iterm2.